Sonia Glick Ullum, DVM — Chief of Staff

 Dr. Gottuso joined the Massillon Animal Hospital team in August 2014.
 She earned an undergraduate degree from Pennsylvania State University in 2010 and then went on to pursue a DVM degree from Ross University School of Veterinary Medicine, graduating with honors in January 2014.
 Dr. Gottuso completed a clinical year at Oklahoma State University.
 Her clinical year provided her with hands-on experience in small animal medicine, general practice, emergency medicine, surgery, and other specialties.

 Previously, Dr. Gottuso completed two externships at Massillon Animal Hospital's sister practices in Ohio — Bartels Pet Hospital (Brecksville) and Gateway Animal Clinic (Cleveland).
-Her special medical interests include preventive care, internal medicine, pain management, ophthalmology, and feline medicine.
+Her special medical interests include preventive care, internal medicine, pain management, surgery, and feline medicine.

 Daniel Evans, Jr., DVM — Retired